Lbelus/curl_lib/README.md

 ### Description

+Curl feature:

+``/!\ HTTP/2 and HTTP/3 has not been implemented be weary with your credentials /!\``

+ssl encryption, tsl handshake, http, https, user agent, custom header, POST and GET.

+Allow to build payload with a custom user agent and authenticate

+Curl core implementation:
 This curl implementation involves three main functions - init_my_curl, my_curl, and clean_my_curl.
 The init_my_curl function initializes a 'my_curl' request based on the given URI and user argument.
 If the user argument is not a URL or uses a protocol other than HTTP, the function handles these cases accordingly.
 The my_curl function performs a curl-like request using the provided uri_s_t structure, calling the perform_get_request function which connects to the server, sends a GET request, reads the server's response and writes it to the standard output.
 The clean_my_curl function cleans up resources associated with the provided uri_s_t structure.
 The project makes use of socket programming to handle HTTP requests and responses.
 The project has been developped to meet but requirements only but is leaving structs and branching paths available for further updates.